 Shirodhara is when herbally medicated oil is poured on the person’s forehead for a specific amount of time and from a specific distance.
 This Treatment provides relief and calms the mind from most of the causes of insomnia, such as stress and anxiety.

-Thailam is an Ayurvedic treatment where medicated oil is mixed with herbal powder and then applied on the centre part of the head.
+Shiro Vasti is an Ayurvedic treatment where medicated oil is mixed with herbal powder and then applied to the centre part of the head.
 This is a wonderful treatment for conditions such as stress, insomnia, tension and other mental conditions.

 Treatments at Home: